EARTH Scholars at Royal Botanic Gardens, Edinburgh. Credit Cameron Brisbane

 The public event includes thematic panel discussions aligned with the three research clusters; scholar presentations and creative workshops; poster sessions and interdisciplinary dialogues; and networking opportunities across academia, government, and the cultural sector.

-The EARTH Scholarship Scheme demonstrates how international collaboration can deepen and diversify climate research.
-By foregrounding cultural practice, ethical reflection, and historical insight, the programme enriches global responses to environmental crisis, and mapping future directions for arts- and humanities-led climate research.
+The EARTH Scholarship Scheme has demonstrated how international collaboration can deepen and diversify climate research.
+By foregrounding cultural practice, ethical reflection, and historical insight, the programme has enriched global responses to environmental crises, and contributed to mapping future directions for arts- and humanities-led climate research.

 As we approach April 2026, a series of posts on the SGSAH Blog will spotlight the scholars participating in the upcoming event, offering insight into their research journeys and the collaborative work that continues to grow from the EARTH network.